Why Psychologists Study The Duchenne Smile

 Carney Landis and the subtleties of emotion in faces

-However, Landis did accomplish something positive and meaningful with his work.
-That is, he asked a question that would be the subject of study for the next 90-plus years: Do emotions cause expressions, is it the other way around, or both?
+However, Landis did accomplish something meaningful with his work.
+He asked a question that would be the subject of study for the next 90-plus years: Do emotions cause expressions, is it the other way around, or can both be true?

 iStock/FG Trade